What is your idea of perfect happiness?

 Which qualities do you dislike?

-What is the best advice you can offer to young women and young men as they start their careers?
+What is the best advice you can offer to young women and men as they start their career?

 Please provide three networking tips: